bngybongybrd/cs50ai/README.md

 ## 5. Neural Networks
 - Project 5:

+  - Traffic

-  - Write an AI to identify which traffic sign appears in a photograph.
+    Write an AI to identify which traffic sign appears in a photograph.

     Processes data set of images into numpy multidimensional array, and creating a CNN by manually adding layers Documentation and investigating